RagnarB83/ash-documentation/docs/molcrys.rst

 instead of a *cif_file* argument, an *xtl_file* argument can alternatively be provided where the name of the XTL-file should be passed on instead.
 An XTL-file can be created by the Vesta software (http://jp-minerals.org/vesta/en/).

-The purpose of the molcrys function is primarily to create an Ash cluster-fragment, here called Cluster.
+The purpose of the molcrys function is primarily to create an **ASH** cluster-fragment, here called Cluster.
 The Cluster fragment will contain the coordinates of the spherical MM cluster with charges from the self-consistent QM procedure and atom-types defined via the shortrange model procedure chosen.
 The Cluster fragment is both present in memory once defined (i.e. the molcrys function has finished) and is also written to disk as: Cluster.ygg.
 A forcefield file is also created by **molcrys**: Cluster_forcefield.ff, that contains